 Hawaiian Airlines uses various distribution channels including its website (mostly for North America and regional island routes) and travel agencies and wholesale distributors for international flights.

-Hawaiian Airlines has enjoyed three straight years of steady growth.
-Revenues spiked 19% from $1.65 billion in 2011 to reach a historical milestone of $1.96 billion in 2012.
-After suffering a net loss of nearly $3 million in 2011, the airline posted $53 million in net income for 2012.
+Hawaiian Airlines has enjoyed four straight years of steady growth.
+Revenues spiked 10% from $1.96 billion in 2012 to reach a historical milestone of $2.2 billion in 2013.
+After suffering a net loss of nearly $3 million in 2011, the airline posted $53 million in net income for 2012 and $52 million in 2013.

 In mid-2013 the airline announced plans to launch a non-stop service between Honolulu and Beijing beginning in April 2014.
-This flight will represent the airlines' tenth international destination and will make China one of Hawaiian Airlines' most important visitor destinations.
+This flight represents the airlines' tenth international destination and makes China one of Hawaiian Airlines' most important visitor destinations.
+Shortly after it also signed a code-share agreement with Air China, China's exclusive national flag carrier.